pkp/pkp-docs/dev/documentation/en/getting-started.md

 > This guide assumes that you know how to run a local server, work with git version control and run tools from the command line.
 {:.warning}

 This section will describe how to install the application in a local development environment and stay up-to-date with the latest changes.
+It is intended for developers who want to work with the source code.
+Read the [Admin Guide](../../../admin-guide/) to learn how to install and host the application in a production environment.

 ## System Requirements